 Used as a head mirror

 Concave mirrors are also used by E.N.T. specialist.
 They put the concave mirror on their patient’s forehead.
-When the light rays from the light source is reflected from the concave mirror, it is focused into the ear, nose, or throat of the patient making the infected parts more visible.
+When the light rays from the light source are reflected from the concave mirror, it is focused into the ear, nose, or throat of the patient making the infected parts more visible.

 Concave mirror uses in the ophthalmoscope

+Concave mirrors are used in optical instruments such as Ophthalmoscope.
 Ophthalmoscope consists of a concave mirror with a hole in the center.
 The doctor focuses through the small hole from behind the concave mirror while a light beam is directed into the pupil of the patient’s eye.
 This makes the retina visible and makes it easy for doctors to check.

 Uses of concave mirror in astronomical telescopes